 • keep parents and carers informed of their child’s progress and well-being at school;

-• use robust evidence and work closely with governors and staff, evaluating the school’s performance and planning our strategic direction
+• use robust evidence and work closely with governors and staff, evaluating the school’s performance and planning our strategic direction.

 1. How does the school assess the progress of pupils and what would they do if my child was falling behind?

 Pupil progress is regularly assessed by teachers through observing and talking with children in lessons, as well as marking their work.
 They note any misconceptions children have and adapt their teaching to ensure all children understand what they are learning and how to improve their work.
 Teachers use all this information to assess children’s progress at the end of the Autumn, Spring and Summer terms.
-They meet with Mark Senior, the Headteacher, to talk through the progress of every child.
+They meet with Senior Leaders to talk through the progress of every child.
 These conversations are used to check if any child is at risk of not making the progress the school expects and to plan strategies for that child to catch up.

 2. How accessible is the school environment?